 All applicants will be notified in writing of the outcome of their application.
 Following project approval, all applicants are required to enter into a transfer payment agreement with the Province before any payments will be made.
-Applicants should not proceed with a project on the expectation that it will be funded under the CCSP without notification of approval from with the Ministry.
+Applicants should not proceed with a project on the expectation that it will be funded under the CCSP without notification of approval from with the Ministry and a signed transfer payment agreement.